-Soon thereafter will be a similar gathering of organizations geared to offer service opportunities, sponsored by our Center for Work and Service (CWS).
+Soon thereafter will be a similar gathering of organizations geared to offer service opportunities, sponsored by Career Education.
 Wellesley supports a large and diverse number of internships and community service projects in the U.S. and abroad through the CWS.
 These are ideal ways to put your knowledge to work in the world—and learn about yourself, explore different career paths, and develop skills in the process.

 Community events and traditions